What is hypercalcemia?

 As calcium levels continue to rise in the blood, additional symptoms may occur such as:

-- Gastrointestinal disturbances including vomiting and constipation due to a decreased excitability of the GI smooth muscle
+- Gastrointestinal disturbances including vomiting and constipation due to a decreased excitability of the GI smooth muscle.

-- Neuromuscular disorders, twitching and seizures
+- Neuromuscular disorders, twitching and seizures.

 - Mineralisation of the tissues, particularly the heart and kidneys can occur leading to renal dysfunction and eventually organ failure

-- Build up of calcium can lead to the formation of bladder stones, which can result in difficulty urinating
+- Build up of calcium can lead to the formation of bladder stones, which can result in difficulty urinating.

-How is hypercalcemia in cats diagnosed?
+How is hypercalcemia diagnosed in cats?

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 Some tests he may wish to perform include: